-- $\sqrt[n]{4}$ Her speech is clear, fluent and grammatically correct. - She understands most of what is said and uses terms such as 'first' and 'last'.
+Her speech is clear, fluent and grammatically correct. - She uses the future tense.
+She can say her home address, full name, age and usually, birthday. - She understands most of what is said and uses terms such as 'first' and 'last'.